natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 negedge clk50 = t=60   GPU cache register captures ram_rdata
                = posedge clk25 (next CPU slot starts)
 ```

+{:.important}
+The GPU **MUST** produce a new read address request `@negedge clk25`.
+If your driver's address is latched, ensure you are computing the address early so there's no long latency from `negedge clk25` to when GPU produces a new read address request to the shared ram.

 Unlike the CPU path, the GPU result <span class="orange-bold">cannot</span> be read as a raw wire at the right time because we need the RAM result for the entire period of `clk25` for the VGA driver to work.